Glass Cloud: Formation (2011)

-The Royal Thousand and Tour Activity (2012–2013)
+The Royal Thousand and tour activity (2012–2013)

-The band released their first single, "White Flag" on YouTube March 2, 2012.
+The band released their first single, "White Flag", on YouTube March 2, 2012.
 The band played their first show at Never Say Never Festival in Mission, Texas March 13, 2012.
 Their setlist included their recently released single, "White Flag" and other unreleased songs from their upcoming album.
 Shortly after Never Say Never, the band released singles, "White Flag" and "Counting Sheep" from their upcoming debut album on a double single entitled Glass Cloud – Single via iTunes.
 In April 2012, it was announced Glass Cloud would be participating in the "Scream It Like You Mean It 2012" tour with bands like Attack Attack!, We Came As Romans, The Acacia Strain, Oceano, amongst others.
 On July 3, 2012, the band's debut album, The Royal Thousand was released and Glass Cloud performed their CD release show in their hometown.
 The band appeared on the summer "Scream It Like You Mean It 2012" tour (July–September 2012) as scheduled and also participated in the fall Alternative Press Tour 2012 (October–November 2012).
-During this tour, the band was involved in a serious accident in Oregon on November 10, 2012 when their tour van and trailer landed on its side due to snowy conditions; fortunately the band emerged with no serious injuries.
+During this tour, the band was involved in a serious accident in Oregon on November 10, 2012 when their tour van and trailer landed on its side due to snowy conditions, though the band emerged with no serious injuries.
 To begin 2013, the band released their cover of the 1980s hit "Everybody Wants To Rule The World" by Tears For Fears.
 The song is included on the Take Action Compilation: Volume 11.
 The band then provided support to Silverstein on the "This Is How The Wind Shifts Tour" (January–March 2013); and participated in the "Road To Metal Fest III Tour" with After the Burial (April 2013), the "Canadian Forgiveness Tour" with Veil of Maya (April–May 2013), and direct support to Volumes (May 2013) on an untitled west coast leg.
-Glass Cloud single, "Ivy & Wine" was featured as part of Equal Vision Records' "New Sounds 2013, Vol. 2 - EP" compilation via iTunes on April 9, 2013.
+Glass Cloud's single, "Ivy & Wine", was featured as part of Equal Vision Records' New Sounds 2013, Vol. 2 EP compilation via iTunes on April 9, 2013.
 On May 20, 2013, the band revealed their first European tour providing support to Blessthefall on their "United Kingdom 2013" headliner (October 3–10, 2013) with additional support from Oceans Ate Alaska.
 They later had to pull out of the European tour due to logistical issues.